July 20th, 2012

 Aaron Gustafson, author of Adaptive Web Design, believes that progressive enhancement can help.
 He says that progressive enhancement is a great way to get designers to think about the user first.
 As he states in the podcast, “the best browser is the one you have with you… so why are you making it impossible for me to do something super simple?”

 In this podcast, Aaron and Jared Spool discuss adaptive web design in more depth.
-It’s a small taste of the daylong workshop Aaron will be presenting at the User Interface 17 conference in Boston, November 5-7, 2012.
-Learn more about UI17 at uiconf.com.
+You can also check out Aaron’s daylong workshop from User Interface 17, now in our All You Can Learn Library.

 As always, we love to hear what you’re thinking.
 Share your thoughts in our comments section.

 Jared Spool: Hello everyone.
 Welcome to another episode of SpoolCast.
 I’ve got to tell you, this is going to be a fun session because I’ve got Aaron Gustafson here and he is really one of the smartest dudes I know.

 He wrote a fabulous book called “Adaptive Web Design.”
 He’s going to be speaking at the User Interface 17 Conference this November, November 5th-7th.
 Today, we’re going to talk about this adaptive web design thing and what it’s all about.
 Aaron, how you doing?

 Aaron Gustafson: Not to bad Jared, how are you doing?

 Jared: I’m doing really awesome.
 “Adaptive Web Design” covers just a whole range of areas.
 The subtitle to your book is, as you probably know, I’m thinking, is “Crafting Rich Experiences with Progressive Enhancement.”
 I want to hone in really quick to start with on mobile.
 Because, mobile seems to be freaking people out.